-- In our experience the best way to quit is cold turkey.
+- In our experience, the best way to quit is cold turkey.
 Patients who try to cut down their cigarette consumption usually find that it creeps up again.

 - Quitting to make someone else happy almost never works.
 You need to find a reason to do this for you.
 Talk to us and let us help you get in touch with all the reasons why you are worth taking care of.

 - Note that cravings last only a few minutes so ignoring them uses less will power than you think.
 Distract yourself for a couple of minutes and you should feel much better.
 We asked some of our patients what they did when they were experiencing a craving and here are some of their suggestions.
-Chew gum, eat a carrot, light a candle, focus on taking 10 full breaths, wash your hands or have a shower.
+Chew gum, eat a carrot, light a candle, focus on taking 10 full breaths, wash your hands, or have a shower.

 - The worst cravings only last a week.
 Take it one day at a time and know that by the time you have reached day 7 you are over the worst.

 - Many of our patients have found that drinking alcohol weakens their resolve.
-In fact in studies 50% of relapse is related to alcohol use.
-Its best to avoid situations where you are drinking and other people are smoking, especially for the first few weeks.
+In fact, in studies, 50% of relapse is related to alcohol use.
+It’s best to avoid situations where you are drinking and other people are smoking, especially for the first few weeks.

 - Find ways to calm your mind.
-Take up yoga, adopt a regular meditation practice, have an acupuncture treatment or go for a run.
+Take up yoga, adopt a regular meditation practice, have an acupuncture treatment, or go for a run.

 - Don’t skip meals.
 When you were smoking you may have replaced a meal with a cigarette.
 It allowed you to avoid the feelings associated with low blood sugar.
 Now if you miss a meal you may feel irritable and unable to concentrate and your mind may trick you into having a cigarette to make you feel better.

-- Convince yourself that there is no excuse for a relapse.
+- Convince yourself that there is no excuse for relapse.
 Nicotine never makes anything any better so no matter what life throws at you don’t use it as an excuse to start smoking again.

 - Acupuncture, whilst not replacing your own will power, can help you manage cravings so feel free to come in and see us for a course of 6 treatments.